 Just after the Civil War started, Beaufort fell early and was occupied by Union forces following the Battle of Port Royal in 1861.
 Due in part to its early occupation, the city was saved from destruction and the burning of General Sherman, and with many of the town's landowners fleeing the area, slaves were left behind.
-The Union forces declared the slaves emancipated and started its efforts at education while also creating regiments of African-American soldiers to fight against the South.
+The Union forces declared the slaves emancipated and started their efforts at education while also creating regiments of African-American soldiers to fight against the South.

 Beaufort SC has recently been recognized and has seen the establishment of the National Reconstruction Era Park by the National Park Service due to the area being the home of the beginning of the reconstruction of America after the Civil War, including the home of the first school for freed slaves at Penn Center on St. Helena Island.

-In fast forwarding to the 20th Century, the Beaufort area has grown quite a bit.
+Fast-forwarding to the 20th Century, the Beaufort area has grown quite a bit.

-Mining for phosphates, farming and fishing were the primary industries early in the century, and the area became well known as a supplier of local seafood and tomatoes.
+Mining for phosphates, farming, and fishing were the primary industries early in the century, and the area became well known as a supplier of local seafood and tomatoes.
 Tomatoes grown on our sea islands of Beaufort SC have been shipped all over the U.S., and today an estimated 25 million pounds of them come from St. Helena Island every year to stores across the country.